 Unless you’re prepared to blend forever, stay away from darker blushes.

 1. Tarte Amazonian Clay 12 Hour Blush in Dollface

 2. Benefit Posietint Lip & Cheek Stain

 This long-lasting cheek stain is an excellent blush for days when you’re skipping the foundation, or want a soft, long-lasting flush.
 This ultra-soft pink is a lovely match for pale, cool skin.
 You can find it at Ulta, and Amazon.

 For those with light skin and yellow undertones, peaches are the way to go – especially if they have a sunny, golden glow.
 These kinds of blushes will totally warm up your complexion, giving you a natural glow.

 Your other option is a neutral, pale berry blush or a coral.
 On your warm skin, these neutral blushes will register as rosy and fresh, and will give you an innocent flush that is perfect for the colder seasons.

 1. NARS The Multiple Orgasm Blush

 This blush is the holy grail of many, with a flattering peachy shade and golden flakes for extra glow.
-It is available in a creamy stick formula at Net-a-Porter, where you can also find it as a powder or liquid.
+It is available in a creamy stick formula at Net-a-Porter, and Amazon, where you can also find it as a powder or liquid.

 2. Hourglass Ambient Lighting Blush in Diffused Heat